solita/solita.github.com/_posts/2015-10-12-unit-testing-episerver.md

 ## Testing EPiServer-specific code

 When working with EPiServer websites, I've noticed that large parts of the code tend to be tightly tied to the EPiServer content repository, either by creating and saving content, or by traversing the content tree.
-I have to admit I don't have much experience with other CMS systems, but I can imagine this applies to most of them, or to any other complex software platform.
+This should apply to other CMS systems as well, and to any other complex software platform.
 The main problem with testing such code is that, similar to having a database backend, initializing the whole system complicates the tests unnecessarily and can't be considered very testable.

 The content repository (*IContentRepository*), as well as most of the core types in EPiServer, are nowadays provided as interfaces,